gregsaun/prusa_i3_bear_upgrade/README.md

 :bulb: You do not need to upgrade the Bear frame if you come from Full Bear Upgrade 2.0 MK3 frame.

-:warning: The new Y axis is not compatible with any of the existing Prusa Y axis, you have to print all parts of this new Bear Y axis.
+:warning: The new Y axis is not compatible with none of the existing Prusa Y axis or Bear 2.0 Y axis parts.
+You have to update all Bear 2.1 Y axis parts.